88simon/gun_del_sol/README.md

 ## Customization Hints

-- Tweak Solscan filters, notification timing, and hotkey bindings directly in `solscan_hotkey.ahk`.
+- Tweak Solscan filters, notification timing, and hotkey bindings directly in `gun_del_sol.ahk`.
 - Modify the defined.fi userscript to apply extra filters (for example a minimum USD size) once you inspect the page in DevTools.
 - Extend the monitoring service with new endpoints or schedulers; it already exposes `/analysis`, `/addresses`, and CSV exports.